 Need-Based Awards (First-time students)

 All first-time students who wish to apply for financial assistance based on family need must submit the Free Application for Federal Student Aid (FAFSA) to the Department of Education.
-The FAFSA is also required for students and/or parents who want to utilize federal Direct Student and/or federal Direct PLUS (parent) loans.
-The 2022-2023 FAFSA is available beginning October 1, 2021 at https://studentaid.ed.gov and should be completed by the student and his parents by January 15, 2022.
+The FAFSA is also required if students and/or parents want to utilize federal Direct Student and/or federal Direct PLUS (parent) loans.
+The 2023-2024 FAFSA is available beginning October 1, 2022 at https://studentaid.ed.gov and should be completed by the student and his parents by January 15, 2023.
 You must designate that you want the results of the FAFSA analysis to be released to Wabash College by filling in our code number, 001844.
-Upon receipt of these results, the Wabash Financial Aid Office will take all factors into consideration and will inform the admitted student of the amount of financial aid and scholarships via a financial aid notification beginning in early December.
+Upon receipt of these results, the Wabash Financial Aid Office will take all factors into consideration and will inform the admitted student of the amount of his financial aid and scholarships via a financial aid notification beginning in early December.
 Indiana residents must complete the FAFSA no later than April 15 annually in order to be considered for state grant assistance.

 Renewal of Need-Based Aid (Returning students)

 All need-based financial assistance is determined on an annual basis.
 Students should file a new FAFSA by February 1 each year they are in attendance at Wabash.
 Additionally, students and parents must submit any other forms required by the Wabash Financial Aid Office.
 Need-based financial aid will be recalculated each year based upon updated information on the family’s financial situation.
 Students who do not meet the guidelines for Satisfactory Academic Progress will not be eligible for federal, state, or institutional need-based assistance.
 Detailed information is available on the Financial Aid web site.
 Financial aid notifications for returning students are typically available via Wabash Self-Service by June 1st each year.